Momentum dependent measures of correlations between mean transverse momentum and harmonic flow in heavy ion collisions: Introduction

-The coefficient, $\rho([p_T],v_n^2)$, measures the correlation between the mean transverse momentum and the momentum averaged harmonic flow coefficient.
-In this paper, we propose to measure the momentum dependent correlation coefficient between the mean transverse momentum in an event and the harmonic flow coefficient in a given transverse momentum bin.
-The study of such momentum dependent correlation coefficients could be helpful in elucidating several interesting issues.
-Its measurement \begin{itemize} \item could clarify the observed dependence of the momentum independent coefficient, $\rho([p_T],v_n^2)$, on the transverse momentum cut \cite{ATLAS:2019pvn}, \item could provide information on specific modes in the initial state related to the final transverse and harmonic flow \cite{Mazeliauskas:2015efa}, \item could give a measure of the correlation between the transverses momentum and harmonic flow irrespective of the shape of the specific momentum dependence of harmonic flow, \item could test a possible dependence of the hadronization mechanism on transverse expansion, when used for identified particles, \item could help in identifying correlations between the mean transverse momentum and the harmonic flow from the color glass condensate dynamics \cite{Altinoluk:2020psk}, \item or could be used to constrain the granularity or the width of the colliding nucleons in the initial state \cite{Giacalone:2021clp}. \end{itemize}
+Besides giving complementary statistical information of the event-by-event distribution of observables, the study of such momentum dependent correlation coefficients could be potentially helpful in elucidating several interesting issues.
+There are several motivations to engage in studies of this class of observables.
+The analysis of momentum dependent correlators involving the average transverse momentum and the harmonic flow coefficients \begin{itemize} \item could clarify the observed dependence of the momentum independent coefficient, $\rho([p_T],v_n^2)$, on the transverse momentum cut \cite{ATLAS:2019pvn}, \item could provide information on specific modes in the initial state related to the final transverse and harmonic flow \cite{Mazeliauskas:2015efa}, \item could give a measure of the correlation between the transverse momentum and harmonic flow irrespective of the shape of the specific momentum dependence of the harmonic flow, \item could test a possible dependence of the hadronization mechanism on the transverse expansion, when used for identified particles, \item could help in identifying correlations between the mean transverse momentum and the harmonic flow from the color glass condensate dynamics \cite{Altinoluk:2020psk}, or \item could be sensitive to the granularity of the initial state \cite{Giacalone:2021clp}. \end{itemize}

 In the next section, we write the possible definitions of the momentum dependent correlation coefficient between the mean transverse momentum and the harmonic flow.
 We show that the momentum dependent correlation coefficients have a robust, nontrivial momentum dependence.
 In section \ref{sec:granularity} we show that the momentum dependence of the correlation coefficient is sensitive to the granularity of the initial state of the collision.
 We consider simplified expressions for the momentum dependent correlation coefficient that might be easier to use in experimental analyses (Sec. \ref{sec:other}).
 The momentum dependent covariance is discussed as a possible observable in Sec. \ref{sec:covariance}.
 The discussion is illustrated by the numerical results obtained from a viscous hydrodynamic model for Pb+Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV and U+U collisions at $\sqrt{s_{NN}}=193$ GeV.